Night in Jinling

 Night in Jinling (金陵之夜) is a 1985 Chinese film.
 It was directed by Qian Jiang, the son of Qian Zhuangfei.

 Plot

-In 1927, Chiang Kai-shek and the Kuomintang turned against the Communist Party of China and initiated a massacre of the communists.
+In 1927, Chiang Kai-shek and the Kuomintang turned against the Chinese Communist Party (CCP) and initiated the Shanghai massacre.
 Qian Zhuangfei left his home in Beijing and went to Shanghai.
 Qian entered the service of Xu Enzeng, a cousin of Chen Lifu.
-In 1931, Gu Shunzhang, communist security chief, was captured by the Kuomintang and defected, betraying many other communists.
+In 1931, Gu Shunzhang, CCP security chief, was captured by the Kuomintang and defected, betraying many other CCP members.
 Qian manages to warn Zhou Enlai but is himself betrayed by Gu Shunzhang.